pandichitra/pandichitra/README.md

--👋 Hi, I’m @pandichitrac,I am an young Aspirant Exploring Python.
+-👋 Hi, I’m @pandichitra
+I am an young Aspirant Exploring Python.
 A Data Scientist!!!
 I started off as an Intern in Data domain and then migrated to the Data Integration.I am now skilled in SQL, Informatica Tool and currently learning Python.
--
 - 👀In love with...
 Music, Intricate Mandala Artworks, Writing, Travelling and a hot cup of Tea
 - 🌱 I’m currently learning ...Python..from a Tyro to expert
 - 💞️  Just Love the feeling when my PR is merged as an Open Source Contributor, Happy 2 help the student community